yucheng1992/LeetCode/README.md

 # LeetCode
-This is a directory that stores my solutions to the problem using Java in LeetCode.
+This is a directory that stores my solutions to the problems in LeetCode using Java.